Grelot/clean-fastq/README.md

   poly_g_min_len: 10
 ```
 ### IUPAC ambiguous base calling removal
-We Removed reads with more than 0 `N` bases
+We removed reads with more than 0 `N` bases
 ```
 n_base_limit: 0
 ```